The Bankrate promise

 Payday alternative loans (PALs) are small, short-term loans offered by some federal credit unions.
 They’re generally more affordable than traditional payday loans and come with longer repayment terms.
 If you apply for a PAL, a credit union will ask you for proof of your income to make sure you can repay your loan.

 Secured loans are protected by collateral, which is something valuable you own.
 Collateral can be a physical asset such as a house, car or boat.
 It may also be a cash deposit.
 Since secured loans are less risky for lenders, you can get approved for one with bad credit.
 The caveat, however, is that the lender may seize your collateral if you default on your loan.

 You may not get approved for a traditional unsecured credit card with bad credit.
 That’s where secured credit cards come in — some issuers do not do credit checks for them.
 When you take out a secured credit card, you make a cash deposit that’s typically equal to your credit limit.
 The credit card issuer will take your deposit if you don’t repay your bill.

 If you’re ineligible for a loan on your own, ask a trustworthy friend or family member to be your co-signer and apply for a loan with you.
 You’re more likely to get approved and qualify for a favorable interest rate if you have a co-signer with good or excellent credit.
 Just make sure you repay the loan so you can improve your credit and not leave your co-signer responsible for the payments.

 The bottom line

 If you have bad credit or no credit and need to borrow money, don’t resort to a no-credit-check loan.
 Instead, explore the alternatives at your disposal and think about the pros and cons of each.
-By choosing an alternative such as a loan from a bad credit lender, you can save on interest and significantly reduce the overall cost of borrowing.
+By choosing an alternative, such as a loan from a bad credit lender or a co-signer loan, you can save on interest and significantly reduce the overall cost of borrowing.